 I bring it up only because the same question was basically asked last night at the end of the talk, about First Cow.
-The person used the word “romantic”, “soul mates”, and was essentially asking are these guys gay or what? about Cookie and King Lu—
+The person used the word “romantic,” and implied they were “soul mates,” and was essentially asking are these guys gay or what? about Cookie and King Lu—

 And to be honest, that question makes no sense to me.
 I always thought of them as friends—

 Well let me say though—I’m not interested in that specific question either.
 What I’m interested in is: How much do you think about, and how crucial is, the lives of the characters outside what is being depicted clearly and directly within the frame?

 Well, those are conversations with the actors.
 We talk a lot about their background with them.
 But it really has to do with the [specific] actor.
 Some actors want to go deeply into that, and some don’t.
 So to me it’s more about having the information in case I’m asked—but not hoisting it onto anybody that doesn’t want it.